 Program outcomes are grounded in the Wisconsin content and teacher standards for licensure.

-Throughout our coursework are targeted experiences to help our teacher candidates build knowledge and experience in arts integration which is unique to the Stritch Elementary Education major.
+Targeted experiences to help our teacher candidates build knowledge and experience in arts integration, which is unique to the Stritch Elementary Education major, are incorporated into coursework.

 Liberal Arts Core